July 05, 2024 by Bojana Krstic

 Your response to the social media defamation needs to be factual, balanced, and without any defamation from your side.

-This statement needs to be shared on proper channels and address the situation correctly without talking about taking legal action.
+This statement needs to be shared on proper channels and should address the situation correctly without talking about taking legal action.

 Take the case to court